JOIN OUR TEAM

 We are seeking a stellar educator, builder, and community/team builder who is excited to inspire and support learners of all ages.

-• Comfortable with Google Suite; experience with Adobe products (Illustrator) and CAD software (SketchUp, Fusion, etc.) is a bonus
+• Strong proficiency in Google Workspace (Docs, Sheets, Slides, Calendar), experience with Adobe products (Illustrator) and CAD software (SketchUp, Fusion, etc.) is a bonus.

 COMPENSATION